kubeflow/community/proposals/897-experiment-tracking/README.md

    requiring a full-platform rollout, with [KEP-12862](https://github.com/kubeflow/pipelines/blob/master/proposals/12862-mlflow-integration/README.md) serving as one concrete example already underway.
-1. Provide a clear initial UI integration path that launches users from Kubeflow into the correct MLflow workspace.
+1. Provide an initial UI integration in which Kubeflow embeds MLflow views via iframe.

 ### Non-Goals

 1. Expand Kubeflow Model Registry to become the experiment tracking backend for Kubeflow.
 1. Design a brand-new Kubeflow-native experiment tracking service with its own API, storage model, and UI.
-1. Implement the actual Pipelines `Run Group` and Katib or Kubeflow Optimizer terminology and UI migrations as part of this proposal.
+1. Implement the actual Pipelines `Run Group` and Katib or Kubeflow Optimizer / `OptimizationJob` terminology and UI migrations as part of this proposal.
 Follow-up component-specific work should align those experiences with the shared MLflow model described here.

 ## Proposal